ZeeshanJ99/Node_app_full_automation/README.md

 # Node App Full Automation

-Create a New Repo for this project each team to have a branch
+Create a New Repo for this project connect each team to have a branch
 Ensure to add README.md for each part of SDLC
 Create Diagram for each part of the SDLC as well as project Diagram